How the Memphis Movement Went Against “Good Taste” to Inspire Designers Today

 • Bright, multi-colored objects with a rejection of typical shapes.
 Often, instead of chair legs being rectangular, they’d be circles or triangles.

-The Memphis Group made their debut at the 1981 Salone del Mobile of Milan, a renowned furniture fair.
+The Memphis Group made its debut at the 1981 Salone del Mobile of Milan, a renowned furniture fair.
 Their style, while attention-grabbing, was commercially rejected and instead attracted a cult following.
-Designer Karl Lagerfeld was a fan and bought the entirety of Sottsass’ first collection, and when David Bowie’s estate auctioned his art collection in 2016, it was revealed that he had collected more than 400 pieces since the '80s.
+Designer Karl Lagerfeld was a fan and bought the entirety of Sottsass’ first collection.
+Missoni and Christian Dior also took inspiration from the movement, with Dior's Fall 2011 collection helping revive enthusiasm for Memphis design.
+David Bowie was also an enthusiast, and when his estate auctioned his art collection in 2016, it was revealed that he had collected more than 400 pieces since the '80s.

 Despite its fringe status, there were moments when Memphis entered the mainstream to inform pop culture in an unforgettable way.
 Its aesthetic can be seen on the set of Saved by the Bell and Pee-wee’s Playhouse.